 TikTok and YouTube Shorts are video sharing platforms for short-form, vertical aspect videos.
 Both of these services are growing more quickly in popularity compared to more traditional video formats.
 Josh Kenney shares some of the ways that he is using short-form videos in his chemistry class and shares a free resource (an exam review worksheet that links to a YouTube Shorts playlist through a QR code).

 Egg cartons and small objects such as milk jug caps or plastic eggs can be used to illustrate chemical concepts.
 The egg cartons can be cut into trays to represent atoms or to represent energy levels associated with atomic orbitals.
 The plastic caps or eggs distributed among the dimples of the trays can be used to represent electrons or pairs of electrons.

 The Diet Coke and Mentos reaction is used as the basis for this hands on experiment.
 Students work in groups to research, test, and adapt as needed with the goal to get the highest possible geyser!

 This Nobel Laureate crossword puzzle focuses on prizes awarded between 1920 and 1930.
 Learn and revisit some historical chemistry, terminology and background on key historical figures in this field.
 This is our third in a series of Nobel Laureate crossword puzzles.

 Describing the number density of molecules involved in chemistry demonstrations while presenting those demonstrations can help to convey concepts such as the small size of molecules and how the distance between molecules can vary during change of physical state.

-Nora Walsh shares the outline of the interactive notebook pages she uses for her gases unit.
-Templates for all of the documents and foldables are available for download.
+Nora Walsh outlines the interactive notebook pages she uses for her unit on REACTIONS.
+All of the documents and foldables are available for download.